 After Cooking: Let it rest then slice it against the grain

-It is really important with grass-fed meat that you give it a nice rest after it comes off the grill.
-This will allow the meat to settle down, the fibers to relax and the moisture to redistribute through the steak.
+It is really important for skirt steak, especially with grass-fed beef, that you give it a nice rest after it comes off the grill.
+This will allow the juices in the steak to settle down, the fibers to relax and the moisture to redistribute through the grilled steak.
 If you skip this, the juices will spill out onto the cutting board, and the meat will be dry and tough.

 Look back at drawing terrible #2 to see how to cut the steak.
 (That’s supposed to be a carving knife!)
 So you’ll be cutting from cut end to cut end, through each fiber.